Sandeep-4469/GVP_Workshop/README.md

 ## Guides 🔮
-The following are a set of guides on prompt engineering developed by us (DAIR.AI).
-Guides are work in progress.
+The following are a set of guides on prompt engineering

 - [Prompt Engineering - Introduction](/guides/prompts-intro.md)
 - [Prompt Engineering - Basic Prompting](/guides/prompts-basic-usage.md)